LTCcovid Country Profiles

 Last updated: February 1st, 2022

-A study carried out in the early part of the COVID pandemic investigated the levels of depression and anxiety of 58 people living in Alzheimer’s Disease in retirement homes.
+A study carried out in the early part of the COVID pandemic investigated the?levels of depression and anxiety of 58 people living in Alzheimer’s Disease in retirement homes.
 The study sought to identify self-perceived changes in depression and anxiety compared to before the COVID-19 pandemic using questionnaires administered by care staff.
 It found that participants reported significantly higher depression and anxiety during than before the pandemic.
 In common to other studies, there were already high levels of depression and anxiety before the pandemic (El Haj et al., 2020).

 References:

-Last updated: January 12th, 2022 Contributors: Camille Oung | Adelina Comas-Herrera |
+Last updated: October 22nd, 2024 Contributors: Camille Oung | Adelina Comas-Herrera | Alis Sopadzhiyan |

 There is no information available so far that systematically measures the impact of COVID-19 on the health and wellbeing of people with LTC needs.